ISBX/apprtc-ios/README.md

 # AppRTC - iOS implementation of the Google WebRTC Demo

 ## About
-This Xcode project is a wrapper for the Google's WebRTC Demo.
+This Xcode project is a native wrapper for the Google's WebRTC Demo.
 It organizes the WebRTC components into a cocoa pod that can be easily deployed into any Xcode project.
 The precompiled libWebRTC static library bundled with the pod works with 64-bit apps, unlike prior versions of WebRTC projects where only the 32-bit version was available.
 Currently, the project is designed to run on iOS Devices (iOS Simulator is not supported).

 Included in this Xcode project is a native Storyboard based Room Locator and Video Chat View Controllers:

 ![AppRTC - iOS WebRTC Client Pod](./screenshots/screenshots.jpg "AppRTC iOS WebRTC App")

 ## Features
-* 64-bit support
+* Fully native objective-c 64-bit support
 * pre-compiled libWebRTC.a (saves you hours of compiling)
 * Cocoa Pod
+* View Controllers to easily drop into your own project
+* Exposed APIs to easily customize and adapt to your needs (see below for more details)
 * Supports the most recent https://apprtc.appspot.com (March 2015)
 * We also have a fork of the [Google AppRTC Web Server](https://github.com/ISBX/apprtc-server) that maintains full compatibility with this project